G2S: The GeoStatistical Server

 Flag Description Mandatory

--W_GPU Use integrated GPU if available.
+-W_GPU Use an integrated GPU if available.

--nV No Verbatim (experimental).
+-nV No Verbatim mode (experimental).

 Examples